jemisjoky/TorchMPS/README.md

 whose placement within the network is a hyperparameter that varies the inductive bias towards different regions of the input data.

-## How to Use
+## How to Use TorchMPS

-As our models are built on Pytorch, users will need to have this installed and available in PYTHONPATH.
+As our models are built on Pytorch, users will need to have this installed and accessible in PYTHONPATH.
 Torchvision is also used in our example script `train_script.py`, but not anywhere else.

 After cloning the repo, running `train_script.py` gives a simple example of how our MPS can be used to classify MNIST digits.
 In general, MPS models can be invoked by simply importing the class `MPS` from `torchmps.py`, and then creating a new `MPS` instance.
 For example, an MPS which classifies 32x32 images into one of 10 categories can be defined and used as follows:

 ```
 from torchmps.py import MPS